 Okay, Grandpa: Get out the rabbit ears and tin foil.
 Free over-the-air TV is still a thing, and the young cord-cutters are catching on.
 In fact, plenty of the best games college football has to offer are still served up via the old alphabets, especially when bowl season rolls around.

-New Options in Streaming
+Other Options in Streaming

 If you're looking to skip the fee, then you can take advantage of periodic free streaming via Stadium or Facebook.
-Another option is fuboTV, which can give you access to regional networks (Big Ten, Pac-12) and offers a seven-day free trial and also comes with Fox, FS1, NBC and CBS.

 Turn to Reddit

 There are a few places on Reddit that can help you find college football streams to watch games.
 But the best central location on the site is probably r/CFBStreams.
 The site offers free options, up-to-date links for all games, and the best ways to use paid services.
 In other words, if you can't find your favorite NCAA football game here, you're not going to find it.